jiayixxx/jiayixxx.github.io/_posts/2020-3-24-My First Blog on Github.io.md

 It seems like i have not proper SSL to download nokogiri and after googling for the solution, i decide to take another approach which demonstrated on <https://jekyllrb.com/docs/installation/windows/>

-As i was checking my wechat message, the installation seems finished.
+As i was checking my wechat message, the installation finished and finally it works.

 ---